SAP-samples/btp-discovery-for-leanix/Excercises/ex5/README.md

 2. Select one of the SAP BTP Reference Architecture dagrams
 3. Click on 'Use template' to turn the temaplate into an editable diagram
 > [!TIP]
-> The "raw import" usiong the draw.io XML file format allows you to easily import diagrams from other sources as well
+> The "raw import" using the draw.io XML file format allows you to easily import diagrams from other sources as well
 4. Save the diagram